 Join us in protecting Africa’s leopards.
 For $30, you can save a leopard's life by funding the production of one synthetic fur.

 Panthera expanded its groundbreaking Furs For Life program in August 2019 with the launch of Saving Spots, a new culturally sensitive conservation partnership with the Lozi people of western Zambia.
 Through the project, Panthera has created synthetic fur garments known as “Heritage Furs” to replace real leopard, serval and lion furs used during Lozi festivals.
 Designed and endorsed by His Majesty the Lozi King and the Lozi Senior Chief, Panthera expects that the Heritage Furs will help to reduce the hunting of wild cats across southern Africa where the species are severely threatened.

-Interviews with illegal wildlife traders have revealed that many skins used by the Shembe were not acquired from South Africa.
-In order to determine the origin of these skins—and therefore identify hot spots for leopard poaching—Panthera and its partners have developed a genetic database for leopards in southern Africa.
+Interviews with illegal wildlife traders have revealed that many furs used by the Shembe were not acquired from South Africa.
+In order to determine the origin of these furs—and therefore identify hot spots for leopard poaching—Panthera and its partners have developed a genetic database for leopards in southern Africa.
 With over 1,000 genetic samples from nine countries, this is the most comprehensive study of leopard genetics anywhere in the world.

-In South Africa, Panthera's Furs for Life Leopard Project is providing an innovative and real solution to a threat that is decimating leopard populations.
+In South Africa, Panthera's Furs for Life Leopard Program is providing an innovative and real solution to a threat that is decimating leopard populations.
 Very rarely in the world of conservation do you see a resolution this simple and respectful of cultural and religious traditions that is so swiftly accepted by local communities.